dunzoit/pg-data-archiver/README.md

 **CAUTION:** *Run archival on small data chunks to avoid script from consuming too much DB resources especially READ and WRITE IOPS and CPU*

+Some test data is available in `test_data.sql`.
+Feel free to use it to test the below examples.

 Perform a dry run: Connects to the database, selects the data for archival and uploads the data to s3 and verifies the uploaded file contents.
 Always default to dryrun.
 ```